AlizeeFR/My-programming-studies/__udacity.md

 Data Structures and Algorithms (4 courses total)
- <a href="https://www.udacity.com/course/intro-to-algorithms--cs215">Intro to Algorithms</>
+ <a href="https://www.udacity.com/course/intro-to-algorithms--cs215">Intro to Algorithms</a>

- <a href="https://www.udacity.com/course/intro-to-computer-science--cs101">Intro to Compuetr Science</a>
+ <a href="https://www.udacity.com/course/intro-to-computer-science--cs101">Intro to Computer Science</a>

  <a href="https://classroom.udacity.com/courses/ud513"> Course 2: Data Structures</a>